C64 form 2025

 1. Click ‘Get Form’ to open the c64 form in the editor.

 2. Begin by entering the WCB Case Number and Carrier Case Number if known.
-This helps in identifying the case accurately.
+This information helps identify the case.

 3. Fill in the Date of Accident or Injury and Time, along with the Address Where Accident or Injury Occurred.
-Ensure all details are precise for clarity.
+Accurate details are crucial for processing.

-4. Provide information about the Deceased Person, including their Name, Address, Date of Birth, and Social Security Number.
+4. Provide the Deceased Person's Name, Address, Date of Birth, and Social Security Number.
+Ensure all personal information is correct.

-5. Complete sections regarding the Employer and Insurance Carrier.
+5. Complete sections for Employer and Insurance Carrier details.
 If applicable, indicate if the claim is related to a Volunteer Firefighter or Ambulance Worker.

-6. Document details about the Date of Death and Place of Death.
-Include marital status at time of death as well.
+6. Document the Date and Place of Death, as well as the Decedent's marital status at time of death.

-Start filling out your c64 form online for free today!
+Start filling out your c64 form today for free using our platform!

 See more c64 form versions